 If the applicant is not entitled but a cohabitant or former cohabitant of the respondent then the court may also have regard to the nature and length of the parties’ relationship, whether there are or have been any relevant children, the length of time since the parties’ relationship came to an end and whether there are any ongoing Schedule 1, Children Act 1989 maintenance applications.

-The applicant must file at court a sworn Affidavit setting out why they think they should be granted an Occupation Order.
+The applicant must file at court a statement of truth setting out why they think they should be granted an Occupation Order.

 In an ex-parte hearing most courts will be extremely unlikely to hear lengthy legal argument and the court will be reluctant to remove a respondent from a property in which they live, in the absence of compelling reasons.

 This is where the merits of the case must be carefully examined before such an application is made and where a decision is made to proceed with an Ex-Part Occupation Order application, the affidavit will be crucial to the chances of that application succeeding.